Retreat - Sesshin

 We may also hold some ordinations during the retreats.
 Some of our regular members will step up to enhance their own journey of practice.

-This will be a very special and welcoming experience, so please come along and celebrate with our wonderful friends, who are taking this next step on their path.
+This will be a very special and welcoming celebration with our wonderful friends, who are taking this next step on their path.
 The ordination ceremony is also a meditative and contemplative experience and a benefit to practice on retreat.

 6.30pm Formal Opening of the Retreat